xiaonilee/xiaonilee.github.io/content/post/rinaction22.md

   - install.packages("xtable"), which can attractively formats data frames and matrices for inclusion in reports.
   - install MacTeX software to generate PDF documentation

-- Generate file [women.html](women.html) for the women.Rmd template
+- Generate file [women.html](women.html) for the women.Rmd template.
+- Generate file [women.pdf](womenPDF.pdf) for the women.Rmd template.

 Attach is the [Script](chapter22.R) of chapter22.